 The park has a natural terraced banking for seating at one side, where a travel rug, warm clothes and a cushion will bring added comfort.
 Or you can drive in and park your cars round the arena.
 Watch the show from the comfort of your vehicle and show your appreciation by tooting your horn!

-Pitlochry’s Blair Athol Distillery kindly donate a bottle of whisky each night for the lucky programme draw and refreshments are available throughout the evening.
+Pitlochry’s Blair Athol Distillery kindly donates a bottle of whisky each night for the lucky programme draw and refreshments are available throughout the evening.

-Scottish singers Ali McRae – “The Voice of Atholl” and May Brown sing traditional and well known songs, the Jean Swanston Highland Dancers perform a range of favourites – from the Highland Fling and Scottish Lilt to Irish jigs and hornpipes; the Vale of Atholl Scottish Country Dancers perform a range of set dances and in this special year we will have a few surprise acts!
+Local singer May Brown sings traditional and well known songs, the Jean Swanston Highland Dancers perform a range of favourites – from the Highland Fling and Scottish Lilt to Irish jigs and hornpipes; the Vale of Atholl Scottish Country Dancers perform a range of set dances and we usually have a few surprise acts.
 All accompanied by accordionists Donnie and James Kennedy.
-You can even join in and dance the Gay Gordons to the accordion music!
+You can even join in and dance the Gay Gordons!

 19:00 – Gates open at the Recreation Ground for cars and those on foot